robertcedwards/juice-docs/docs/dev/resources/Subgraph/entities.md

 - StreamTransaction
 - Withdrawal

+Notes:

+- Events used for both v1 and v2 contracts include a `cv` (contracts version) property, which allows querying events for a specific contracts version.
+- `project.id` is string concatenated from multiple properties. `projectId` represents an integer id of the project.

 # Data Preview

 You can see sample records of the various entities to faimilarize yourself with [GraphLooker](https://graphlooker.com/explore?uri=https%3A%2F%2Fgateway.thegraph.com%2Fapi%2F7ba063459ec88c336425c0847b9368a1%2Fsubgraphs%2Fid%2FFVmuv3TndQDNd2BWARV8Y27yuKKukryKXPzvAS5E7htC&e=ProtocolLog&efd=protocolLogs).

-Note: `project.id` is string concatenated from multiple properties. `projectId` represents an integer id of the project.

 ## Addresses